• Written by

 • Marriage certificate

-If you’re applying on behalf of a child who lost a parent or guardian, refer to the checklist below.
+If applying on behalf of a child who lost a parent or guardian, refer to the checklist below.

 • The child's birth certificate or adoption papers